 Each course will teach on various aspects of Children’s Ministry while considering the heart and skills necessary for strong Children’s Ministry leadership.

 Course 1: Children’s Ministry: Creating a Culture, Understanding a Culture

 This course will examine the leaders role in creating a culture, understanding contemporary culture, and changing a culture.
 In light of these, we will examine: the worldview and culture of a child and the implications this has for outreach and evangelism; the ‘relational’ culture of a child from family systems to anxiety and depression, and the affect these have on spiritual development; and the child in the Old Testament and New Testament, placing the child in the culture of the church.

-Course 2: Children’s Ministry Essentials
+Course 2: Children’s Ministry Foundations